-I’m Associate Professor (University Lecturer) in Ancient History at Oxford University, and Fellow and Tutor of Worcester College, Oxford.
+I’m Associate Professor (University Lecturer) in Ancient History at Oxford University, and Martin Frederiksen Fellow and Tutor of Ancient History at Worcester College, Oxford.
 This year (2019-2020), I’m lucky enough to be a Fellow at the Cullman Center for Scholars and Writers at the New York Public Library.

 I have a BA in Classics from Oxford, and an MA and PhD in Ancient History and Mediterranean Archaeology from the University of California, Berkeley, where I also taught at San Quentin prison.
 I was a Rome Scholar at the British School at Rome 2001-2, a Getty Villa Scholar in 2008, and in 2009 I won the Zvi Meitar/Vice-Chancellor Oxford University Research Prize in the Humanities.
 I served as Editor of the Papers of the British School at Rome 2008-2011, I co-direct the excavations at Utica (Tunisia) with Andrew Wilson and Elizabeth Fentress, and I co-direct the Oxford Centre for Phoenician and Punic Studies (Octopus) with Jonathan Prag.
 From 2010 to 2012, and then again in 2015, I was Vice-Provost of Worcester College, and from 2015 to 2017 I was an Associate Head of the Humanities Division at Oxford.